 For some ions, the levels above the ionization threshold have not been included, as proper treatment would require an extended two-ion model, including autoionisation rates.
 Only transition probabilities with a branching ratio greater than 10$^{-5}$ have been retained.

-For the radiative data, we have replaced the values for the lowest configurations with data that are generally more accurate, checking that deviations for the strongest transitions were within 10-30\%.
-We mainly used the MCHF calculations by \cite{tachiev_cff:1999} and those of \cite{wang_etal:2015_be-like} for the ions with $Z$=10--30.
-The latter used a combined Configuration Interaction and Many-body Perturbation Theory Approach (MBPT).
+For the radiative data, we have replaced the values for the lowest configurations with data that are generally more accurate, checking that deviations for the strongest transitions were within 10-30\%. {For \ion{C}{iii} and \ion{O}{v} we adopted for the lowest 20 levels the A-values from the MCHF calculations by \cite{tachiev_cff:1999}.
 Duplicates in the MCHF data were removed, and multipolar transition probabilities added.
+For the ions from Ne to Zn we adopted for the lowest $n=2,3$ states the A-values from the calculations of \cite{wang_etal:2015_be-like}, finding small differences (10\% or so) with the APAP data.
+The latter used a combined Configuration Interaction and Many-body Perturbation Theory Approach (MBPT). }

 Comparisons with the earlier datasets show significant changes (20--30\%) in the line intensities for many ions, even for the strong transitions.
 Experimental energies are taken from the NIST database, except where noted below.